David Thurston: Biography

 Thurston was born in Mineola, New York.
 In June 1940 he received a degree in Aeronautical Engineering from New York University- NYU.
 His first employment was with Brewster Aeronautical Corporation where he was a design engineer from May 1940.

 In May 1942 he joined Grumman Aircraft.
 After World War II, Thurston was involved in the development of three personal type aircraft directly under the Grumman president, Leroy Grumman.
 The aircraft included the G-65 Tadpole amphibian, as well as the G-63 and G-72 Kitten sport airplanes.
 None of these aircraft entered production, when the post-war personal aircraft market did not boom as predicted.

 Thurston became design group leader for the G-79 naval jet fighter, designated F9F Panther by US Navy.
-From December 1947 to June 1953 Thurston was in charge of Grumman Rigel guided missile development program followed by the F11F Tiger naval jet fighter.
+From December 1947 to June 1953 Thurston was in charge of the Grumman Rigel guided missile development program followed by the F11F Tiger naval jet fighter.
 At his resignation from Grumman in January 1955, Thurston was in charge of the design and development of propeller driven aircraft at Grumman, being a senior member of a staff responsible for the operation of a 1500-man engineering department.

 Thurston died at South Portland, Maine on 10 December 2013.